 If the doctor indicates that they're innocent, we'll set about proving that to the jury at the federal criminal level.
 I will also assist in the medical board investigation and at the hearing that will be held at that level.

-A conviction will result in the revocation of your medical license, suspension, or alternate solution that they will deem appropriate under the circumstances.
+A conviction will result in the revocation of your medical license, suspension, or an alternate solution that they will deem appropriate under the circumstances.

 Hedding Law Firm is a top-ranked criminal defense law firm in Los Angeles.
-Our office is at 16000 Ventura Blvd #1208 Encino, CA 91436, and 633 West Fifth Street, Los Angeles, CA 90071.
-Call (213) 542-0994 for a free case evaluation.
+Our office is located at 16000 Ventura Blvd, #1208, Encino, CA 91436, and 633 West Fifth Street, Los Angeles, CA 90071.
+For a free case evaluation, please call (213) 542-0994.

 Related Content: